Capture of St. Lucia

 The Capture of St Lucia was the result of a campaign from 18–28 December 1778 by British land and naval forces to take over the island, which was a French colony.
 Britain's actions followed the capture of the British-controlled island of Dominica by French forces in a surprise invasion in September 1778.
 During the Battle of St. Lucia, the British fleet defeated a French fleet sent to reinforce the island.
-A few days later French troops were soundly defeated by British troops during the Battle of Morne de la Vigie.
+A few days later relatively inexperienced French troops were soundly defeated by entrenched British troops during the Battle of Morne de la Vigie.
 Realising that another British fleet would soon arrive with reinforcements, the French garrison surrendered.
 The remaining French troops were evacuated, and the French fleet returned to Martinique, another French colony.
 St. Lucia stayed in the hands of the British.

 Composition

 British Troops

 British forces in the battle included: